bullet-train-pro/bullet_train-billing-umbrella_subscriptions/README.md

 ![solo](https://user-images.githubusercontent.com/58702/236496148-8b6b4587-95aa-4b15-940a-c978805d4e5c.png)

-In the case where a user has a band as well as their solo stuff Child Subscriptions allows them to "extend" their solo subscription to also cover their band.
+In the case where a user has a band as well as their solo stuff Umbrella Subscriptions allows them to "extend" their solo subscription to also cover their band.

 ![solo_w_side](https://user-images.githubusercontent.com/58702/236496786-8aea4d96-dc97-418f-8361-1b2bacb18bec.png)